What is involved in the environmental review process?

 Formal Public Comment on DEIS: Once the Draft EIS is published, Public Hearings will be held to obtain comments from the public and government agencies about the Draft EIS.

 Final EIS (FEIS): Following completion of the DEIS review period, the comments received will be addressed and incorporated into a FEIS document which is published and made available.
-The public will have a chance to review and comment on the FEIS.
+The public will have a chance to review the FEIS.

 Environmental Regulations / Guidelines

-The Federal Transit Administration (FTA) will guide the GCL Project Team in preparation of the EIS in coordination with FTA’s policies for NEPA compliance.
-In addition, the environmental review process will follow and comply with:
+NJDEP will guide the GCL Project Team in preparation of the EIS in coordination with EO215 guidelines.
+In addition, the environmental review process will follow and comply with Section 106 of the National Historic Preservation Act, and other applicable federal, state, and local laws and regulations.

 - Section 106 of the National Historic Preservation Act